kyjung2357/specular-differentiation/docs/api/calculation.md

 =\sigma\mathcal C(\alpha/\sigma,\beta/\sigma),
 \]

-so its floating-point range and return type follow the selected backend.
+and its floating-point range and return type follow the selected backend.
+Inputs are promoted to the calculation dtype before arithmetic.
+Scale-safe formulas recover representable results when the intermediate quotients or unscaled mean would overflow or underflow.
 Under JAX transformations, `alpha` and `beta` may be traced while `sigma` must remain static.
 The exact diagonal and antidiagonal identities
 \(\mathcal C_\sigma(\alpha,\alpha)=\alpha\) and
 \(\mathcal C_\sigma(\alpha,-\alpha)=0\) are preserved even when the direct rescaling would overflow or underflow.
-Other extreme inputs remain limited by the selected backend dtype's representable range.
+Final results remain limited by the selected backend dtype's representable range and, for JAX, device handling of subnormal numbers.

 ### Scaled angular mean